tiagompconceicao/Technical-Test/README.md

 # Architectural Overview

-This application follow a MVVM design pattern (Model-View-ViewModel), and has the next architecture:
+This application was developed using Kotlin and follows a MVVM design pattern (Model-View-ViewModel), and has the next architecture:

 - Activity
 - ViewModel